 - There is no other person present

 Tampering with an electric meter is considered theft and is punishable by Florida law.
 It also creates safety hazards for customers and utility employees.
 We work hard to serve all of our customers in the most cost-efficient manner possible.
 When someone tampers with a meter, not only is it extremely dangerous, it also adds to our cost of doing business and that affects everyone’s bills.
-If you believe someone may be tampering with an electric meter or stealing electricity, please call us immediately at 1-800-528-6621.
+If you believe someone may be tampering with an electric meter or stealing electricity, please call us immediately at 1-800-528-6621 or email us.

 We take meter tampering and electricity theft very seriously.
 If it is suspected, we conduct a thorough inspection that may involve: